-(2) A Local Public Health Authority selling any material under sub-section (1) shall pay the sale proceeds to the person to whom the materials belonged, after deducting therefrom the amount of any expenses recoverable from him by such authority.
+(2) A Local Public Health Authority selling any material under sub-section (1) shall pay the sale proceeds to the person to whom the materials belonged, after deducting there from the amount of any expenses recoverable from him by such authority.

-(3) The Local Public Health Authority may sell or otherwise dispose of perishable goods, if such goods are not claimed within six hours by the owner.
+This is a digitally signed Gazette.
+Authenticity may be verified through https://compose.kerala.gov.in/ (3) The Local Public Health Authority may sell or otherwise dispose of perishable goods, if such goods are not claimed within six hours by the owner.